-If a pod does not dissolve correctly and laundry is streaked or spotted, immediately rewash the clothes with no added detergent and choose the largest load capacity to make sure all of the clothes move freely though the water.
+If a pod does not dissolve correctly and the laundry is streaked or spotted, immediately rewash the clothes with no added detergent.
+Choose the largest load capacity setting to make sure all of the clothes move freely through the water.
 Do not place clothes that are stained with detergent into a hot clothes dryer.
 The heat will make the product more difficult to remove.

-The pods are cute and colorful and should always be kept away from children, vulnerable adults and pets.
-They look a bit like candy, feel like silly putty and can squirt into eyes or mouths if punctured.
+Detergent pods are cute and colorful and should always be kept away from children, vulnerable adults, and pets.
+They look a bit like candy, feel like silly putty, and can squirt into eyes or mouths if punctured.
 Call 911 or poison control immediately if a child swallows any of the product or the pod bursts and squirts into eyes or mouth.

 Should you add laundry pods in the washer before or after the clothes?